-A discussion of race, class and education, and how they’re limiting who becomes interested in Buddhism.
+A discussion of race, class and education, and how they’re shaping American Buddhist communities.
 Featuring Paul Haller, Marlene Jones, Charles Prebish, and Guy McCloskey.

 Buddhadharma: In James Coleman’s book, The New Buddhism, he indicates that the groups he researched appealed only to “a relatively small slice of the public” that was “overwhelmingly white,” from the middle to higher reaches of the middle class, and highly educated.
 How accurate is that description?

 Charles Prebish: Coleman is talking about what he calls “New Buddhism,” and for him that means almost exclusively convert Buddhist communities.
 In the context of that description, he’s probably quite accurate.
 It’s also fair to say that, in the overall Buddhist community in the United States, it’s likely that as many at eighty percent are not convert Buddhists.
 They’re Asian-immigrant Buddhists.